JoelGrayson/joelgrayson.com/src/pages/blog/ABOUT.md

 * Thumbnail in `public/image/blog/{hyphenated-name}/thumbnail.jpg`
     * Dimensions - 400x225
 * an entry in the `src/data/blog/index`
+* a prisma entry in the Article table

 # Procedure for Google Docs → JSX